-3 Struggles of #Dating
+3 Struggles In Dating

+My buddy Alex asks me.
 It’s 6pm on a Wednesday, and we’re seated for happy hour at our usual spot in the SOMA neighborhood of San Francisco.

 Struggle 1: I changed my mind

 “I was just messaging a guy that I met online, and we decide to meet in person.
 He asked me if I wanted to meet for a drink at 8 or 9pm.
 The thing is, I go to bed at 9pm.
 So I text him back saying: ‘Hey, I changed my mind.
 Don’t want to meet anymore because I am a morning person and 9pm is too late for me.
 All the best!
 Good luck!’”